tensorflow/docs/site/en/community/contribute/docs.md

 <code class="devsite-terminal">./tools/nb_code_sync.py [--lang=en] site/<var>lang</var>/notebook.ipynb</code>
 </pre>

-This script reads the code cells of a language notebook and check it against the English version.
+This script reads the code cells of a language notebook and checks it against the English version.
 After stripping the comments, it compares the code blocks and updates the language notebook if they are different.
 This tool is particularly useful with an interactive git workflow to selectively add hunks of the file to